wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/3-confirm-tenant-attach-prerequisites.md

 ## Verify prerequisites

-There are four main prerequisites to enable tenant attach:
+There are five main prerequisites to enable tenant attach:
 - Create an Microsoft Intune tenant
 - Verify your *Global Administrator* account
 - Confirm your Azure public cloud environment